CBD oil is one of the most recognisable phrases in the CBD industry.

 CBD oil enjoys a few key advantages over other CBD products.

 To start with, figuring out how to take CBD oil is dead simple, with no extra kit or equipment needed.

-The straightforward sublingual application method couldn’t be easier to get to grips with, whilst the droppers included in virtually every bottle means you won’t need anything extra to use it.
+The straightforward sublingual application method couldn’t be easier to get to grips with, whilst the droppers included in every bottle means you won’t need anything extra to use it.

 Although some come with flavourings or other compounds to adjust the texture of the oil, its very easy to get a bottle of just carrier oil and pure CBD.

 CBD oil itself is fast acting, having one of the highest bioavailability ratings of any CBD product.
-Because the oil is applied sublingually, meaning held under the tongue, it enters your bloodstream via the membranes in your mouth.
+Because the oil is applied sublingually, meaning held under the tongue, it enters your bloodstream via membranes in your mouth.

 This also means that more of the CBD remains active as, by bypassing the stomach, less CBD is lost to the body’s natural processes before it can take effect.